Virtual Professional Development Still Has the Power to Engage

-Inspiring educators to lead more compelling, engaging classrooms.
+Inspiring educators to lead more compelling and engaging classrooms.

 Using storytelling, giving examples from the classroom, and sharing proven and effective practices- Trevor inspires educators to lead a more compelling and engaging classroom.
 In the past few years, Trevor has traveled the globe giving keynotes and workshops to a variety of educators, including leading the Design Expedition at Fontys University in the Netherlands, a keynote about the need for Soft Skills in Bogota, Colombia, giving a TED Talk at TEDx San Antonio, and training teachers in Project Based Learning in rural Iowa.

 From short, day-long, and multi-day workshops to keynote speeches and in-classroom coaching, Trevor gives concrete tools, ideas, and inspiration to both educators, business professionals, and students.

 Frequently Requested Keynotes/Workshops:

 “Make Learning Epic: Teaching With the Power of Story”

 Trevor shares how educators can design and shape learning experiences to make deeper connections with students, have a more memorable classroom, and transform their students' lives.
 Using the power of storytelling, brain science, and the principles of Project Based Learning, teachers can achieve real student engagement, and in return, learning that is permanent and unforgettable.
 When students are empowered to solve authentic problems and teachers become designers of meaningful learning experiences, school becomes a place where everyone can thrive.